 How much does it cost to convert books, newspapers, or microfilm to digital images?

 Graphic Sciences has been providing imaging services for business and government since 1987.
 We have an excellent reputation for quality work at affordable pricing and have an impressive list of satisfied customers.
 When we know more about your particular requirements, we can match you with references that match your profile.

 How will I know you can meet my quality expectations?

 Our job is to produce readable images that can be retrieved on demand.
-To produce high quality images at an affordable price, we must employ automation to the process.
+To produce high quality images at an affordable price, we must apply automation to the process.
 However, no two projects are alike.
-In some cases print or image quality can vary from image to image.
+In some cases image quality can vary from image to image.
 All test images (and production images) are processed through our quality control process to be sure that “poor” images are re-scanned at a more appropriate setting.
 There is no charge for the test and we send the images to you for your approval.
 Once that process is complete, you have a set of images that serves as a “benchmark” for the actual work performed.

 Is a formal contract required?

 Is microfilm considered archival – how long will it last?

 How do I get the books, newspapers or microfilm to you?

 We receive work from all over the country.
 We provide pickup and delivery and we also receive work via UPS, FedEx, and U.S. Mail.
 If you do choose to have us produce sample images, and wish to send them via a delivery or mail service, please let us know when to expect them.
 We track all shipments and will contact you when it arrives.